Olympic Triathlon: 10 Zone 4 / Threshold Run Workouts

 • Include 1–2 threshold sessions per week depending on your overall training load.

-• Monitor your heart rate, perceived effort, and power (if using a footpod or Stryd) to stay in the correct training zone.
+• Monitor your heart rate, perceived effort or power (if using a footpod or Stryd) to stay in the correct training zone.

-A: Threshold pace feels “comfortably hard” — you can’t speak more than a few words at a time.
-It’s typically around 80–90% of your max heart rate.
+Threshold pace feels “hard but controlled”.
+You can’t speak more than a few words at a time.
+It’s typically around 87–93% of Max HR.

-A: They improve your ability to sustain a strong pace on the run leg, delay fatigue, and enhance overall race performance.
+They improve your ability to sustain a strong pace on the run leg, delay fatigue and enhance overall race performance.

 Final Thoughts

-Threshold running is the bridge between endurance and speed — and mastering it is key to Olympic triathlon success.
-By consistently working at or just below your threshold pace, you’ll build the strength, pacing control, and mental resilience needed to run strong when it matters most.
+Threshold running is the bridge between endurance and speed and mastering it is key to Olympic triathlon success.
+By consistently working at threshold, you’ll build the strength, pacing control and mental resilience needed to run strong when it matters most.
 Incorporate 1–2 of these threshold sessions into your weekly training, stay consistent with your effort and recovery, and watch your 10K performance transform.
-Stay focused, trust your training, and get ready to unleash your best race yet!
+Stay focused, trust your training and get ready to unleash your best race yet.

 Always consult with a medical professional or certified coach before beginning any new training program.
 The information provided is for educational purposes only and is not a substitute for personalized advice.